When I travel in the US, I always purchase a prepaid sim card for my smart phone.

 I will never hire or use a Navman again, at home or when I am overseas because Google Maps does the job well.
 So as long as I have data – I can use my phone.

-I really hoped this overview helped.
+I really hope this overview helped you for planning or taking your US travels.
 Obviously, you don’t have to agree with my recommendations.
 But as someone who travels to the US yearly, and often for more than 1 month stints, I know value when I see it and I am not afraid to purchase a sim card plan until I arrive.
 That is my travel style.
 I have used sim cards in different countries and know when a country has a value for money deal.
-So the whole purpose of this article is to try and highlight what I see as good value.
+So the whole purpose of this article is to try and highlight what I see as being good value.
 There are tons of choices out there.
-But if you care about price, plans you can access and coverage they offer – then I hope you take these things on board before making a decision on which once to purchase.
+But if you care about price, plans you can access with your phone and the coverage they offer – then I hope you take these things on board before making a decision on which once to purchase.

-For my next trip to the US, I will only consider buying prepaid sim cards from Verizon or AT&T if I am traveling only there.
-If I am traveling in Canada or Mexico, it will always be AT&T – unless Verizon make that aspect a little more competitive.
+For my next trip to the US, I will only consider buying prepaid sim cards from AT&T – especially if I am traveling in Canada or Mexico, it will always be AT&T – unless Verizon make that aspect a little more competitive and can be used on Aussie phones.

-If you’re traveling to the US in future, or want some travel inspiration for the US make sure you join my growing Facebook group Travel In The USA – Practical Advice For Everyone to connect with those who can help you – including me!
+If you’re traveling to the US in future, or want some travel inspiration for the US make sure you join my growing Facebook group Travel In The USA – Practical Advice For Everyone to connect with those who can help you – including me.
+And be sure to follow my Facebook page where I post TONS more tips – because writing articles takes a lot of time!